ericschmidt/Action.JS/README.md

 # Action.JS

 *JavaScript library for developing interactive web applications, inspired by ActionScript 3*
+Released under the MIT license.

 ### Get the Code